Almond Health Benefits Explained: Almond Joy!

 Like everything, you don’t want to take eating almonds too far.
 While it’s okay to eat an ounce or a little more a day, eating a large number of almonds daily or very often could result in:

 - Unhealthy weight gain – due to their high-fat content.

 - Kidney stones, since almonds contain oxalate, which, when combined with calcium, can cause a kidney stone, particularly in those who have a background of kidney stones.

-- Too much fibre – we said before that almonds are excellent sources of fibre, but too much fibre can also cause gastrointestinal issues, such as bloating, cramping and constipation.
+- Too much fibre – we said before that they’re are excellent sources of fibre, but too much fibre can also cause gastrointestinal issues, such as bloating, cramping and constipation.

-Obviously, eating a lot of almonds that are salted can also be detrimental to your blood pressure and health.
+Obviously, eating a lot of almonds that are salted is detrimental to your blood pressure and health.

-It’s important to note that most of these symptoms, can be caused consuming excessive amounts of almonds, or an almond allergy.
+It’s important to note that most of these symptoms, can be caused consuming excessive amounts, or an almond allergy.
 If you’re sticking to a healthy, recommended dose of almonds, and are not allergic to them, you shouldn’t experience these side effects and should only be benefitting from almonds.